EquiVisionaries/EquiVisionaries/docs/ssarch.md

 The system interacts with external entities such as candidates, employers, payment services, other HR systems, and LLM service providers.

+#### **Requirements and Fulfillment**

+- The S.M.A.R.T.
+Story Generation Service will leverage AI to create S.M.A.R.T. story from a candidate's resume.
+This story will be anonomyzed and scrubbed free of cultural/racial and other indicators of a candidate's status as a member of any minority category.
+These functions will be completed by AI.

+- The Matching Service will use AI to match the deconstructed candiate resumes and the decontructed Employer job posting based on skills and experiences.
+Scores will be assigned to the matches based on level of similarity, and these scores will be stored in a database for future analyization.
+When scores meet a thershold to be determined by stakeholders, the candidate/job posting pair will be returned as a Match.

+- The Resume Tip Service will leverge AI to generate tips that candidates can optionally incorprate into their resumes.

+- Data about similarity scores between S.M.A.R.T. stories job posting will be stored in the back end, as will employer actions (unlocking a resume, passing on or hiring a candadite), original and modified resumes, and responsies to employer and candidate surveys.

 #### **System Boundaries**

 - **Included**: All functionalities related to CV submission, job specification submission, S.M.A.R.T. story generation, matching, communication with employers, and payment processing.